getfem/getfem/doc/sphinx/source/gmm/blas_interface.rst

 or specify -DGMM_USES_LAPACK on the command line of your compiler.
 Of course, you have also to link ``LAPACK`` or ``ATLAS`` libraries.
 For example on a standard linux configuration and g++ compiler the adding libraries to link ``LAPACK`` are::

-  g++ ...  -llapack -lblas -lg2c
+  g++ ...  -llapack -lblas -lgfortanbegin -lgfortran

 and to link  ``ATLAS``::

-  g++ ... /usr/lib/atlas/liblapack.a /usr/lib/atlas/libblas.a -latlas -lg2c
+  g++ ... /usr/lib/atlas/liblapack.a /usr/lib/atlas/libblas.a -latlas -lgfortranbegin -lgfortran

+The library ``libgfortranbegin`` and ``libgfortran`` are specific to g++ compiler and may vary for other compilers.

 Ask your system administrator if this configuration does not work.